trvrbrdgs/BenchMuscleActivation/README.md

 During a max effort:
 * The Pectoral muscles are most activated on the descent
 * The deltoids are second most activated on the descent
-* The triceps are least activated
+* The triceps are least activated during the descent
 * During the concentric phase all three muscle groups are equally activated

 ## Image 2